shreyataneja/SensorFusionAlgo/README.md

 ## *Compiling and Running the Sensor Fusion Algorithm Software*
 To compile and run the tests for the software, follow these steps:
 1. Compile the project
-	i.
-Open the folder containing the cloned or downloaded software from git. ii.
-Open Bash Prompt inside the folder i.e. Right Click + ”Bash Prompt here”. iii.
-To compile the project, type in the bash prompt :
+	1. Open the folder containing the cloned or downloaded software from git.
+	2. Open Bash Prompt inside the folder i.e. Right Click + ”Bash Prompt here”.
+	3. To compile the project, type in the bash prompt :
 		Make clean; make all

 2. Run the software and test with input file of your choice.
 Place the input file in the inputs_and_results folder.
-	i.
-From the previous command, you now have new folders created , i.e. bin and build , the tests will run in the bin folder .
+	1. From the previous command, you now have new folders created , i.e. bin and build , the tests will run in the bin folder .
 	Type: cd bin
-	ii.
-To run test with input file of your choice, for example, input_sensorfusion.csv, type:
+	2. To run test with input file of your choice, for example, input_sensorfusion.csv, type:
 	./MAIN.exe ../inputs_and_results/test_input_1.csv
-	iii.
-To run the software with different input files, simply create a .csv file with desired inputs and replace in command with new file name iv.
-The output file will be created in same folder as of the input file in the following format: inputsfolder/inputfilename_output.csv
+	3. To run the software with different input files, simply create a .csv file with desired inputs and replace in command with new file name
+	4. The output file will be created in same folder as of the input file in the following format: inputsfolder/inputfilename_output.csv

 ## Authors